Speakers & Workshop Leaders

 Rev. Dr. Pamela Lightsey, Keynote

-Rev. Dr. Lightsey is currently the Vice President for Academic and Student Affairs and Associate Professor of Professor of Constructive Theology at Meadville Lombard Theological School in Chicago.
+Rev. Dr. Lightsey is currently the Vice President for Academic and Student Affairs and Associate Professor of Constructive Theology at Meadville Lombard Theological School in Chicago.
 Following service in the US Army and work as a civil servant, Dr. Lightsey received her academic and theological training at Columbus State University (BS), Gammon Seminary of the Interdenominational Theological Center (M.Div.) and Garrett-Evangelical Theological School (PhD).
 After ordination, she served first as a United Methodist congregational pastor and then as a theological school educator, scholar and administrator.
 Throughout her vocational life, she has been a leading social justice activist, working with local, national and international organizations focusing primarily on the causes of peacemaking, racial justice and LGBTQ rights.
 Dr. Lightsey’s publications include Our Lives Matter: A Womanist Queer Theology, "He Is Black and We are Queer" in Albert Cleage Jr and the Black Madonna and Child, “Reconciliation” in Prophetic Evangelicals: Envisioning a Just and Peaceable Kingdom, and "If There Should Come a Word” in Black United Methodists Preach!

 Jia Johnson

 Jia Johnson, a creative educator, social entrepreneur, spiritual activist, and life and leadership coach, brings extensive experience across nonprofit, corporate, and community collaborations.
 Johnson is the director of the Solidarity Building Initiative for Liberative Carceral Education at McCormick Theological Seminary, a program of higher education in jail.
-In this capacity, she fosters community collaborations and co-creates learning communities and curricula for incarcerated learners at Chicago’s Cook County Jial.
+In this capacity, she fosters community collaborations and co-creates learning communities and curricula for incarcerated learners at Chicago’s Cook County Jail.
 Her role in this transformative initiative exemplifies her commitment to reshaping the landscape of higher education in jail settings.

 She is the passionate founder and CEO of Freedom Dream Collective, LLC, a dynamic coaching and consulting firm dedicated to fostering the growth and well-being of individuals and communities.
 Jia takes a holistic coaching approach, addressing the interconnected well-being of clients and partnering with them to create sustainable practices for holistic transformative change.
 Currently, Jia co-authored a book chapter in the Higher Ed in Prison Manual and is engaged in another project focused on mental health and the Church.
-With empathy and creativity, Jia bridges perspectives and empowers collective growth, exemplifying a steadfast commitment to justice and liberation. |
+With empathy and creativity, Jia bridges perspectives and empowers collective growth, exemplifying a steadfast commitment to justice and liberation.

 Father Shannon TL Kearns